Have you ever wondered what a career as an FAE is like? Or maybe you're already a teacher, and want to know what this life is like for other FAEs?

 Which is where you find me now, friends, in the summer of my 35th year.
 I'm learning about Instagram and marketing and email campaigns and website design and catching up on all the FAM research I've fallen behind on while, you know, doing a zillion other things that took away my attention.

 Sometimes it feels like a total pipe dream to actually make this career work.
 Sometimes I feel like I'm made of Teflon and can't attract any interest to Cycle Wise, no matter what I do.
-I'm super envious of other women in my field who seem to effortlessly get thousands of followers (I mean, I know, you've worked hard for that!
-I wanna acknowledge that, and I wanna be real with my feelings).
+I'm super envious of other teachers who seem to fill their calendar with clients all the time.
 Most days I think that I'll never get anywhere and will be stuck working at coffee shops the rest of my life.

 But my deep and utter love and passion and belief in the life-changing power of Fertility Awareness keeps me going.
 To this day, nothing has altered my life more, nothing has rocked my world so profoundly, as when I found FAM.
 And I CAN'T just keep this knowledge inside me.
 I want to help others find it and reclaim their bodies and experience the confidence, freedom, and joy that comes from being the expert of your own body!